top of page

 The Accreditation program administered by the Northern Territory Prevocational Accreditation Committee (PAC) aims to:

-1. Ensure support and development of education and training for Interns which enables them to meet high standards of safe practice with respect to patient and practitioner, clinical skills and professional confidence, and become eligible for general registration with the Medical Board of Australia (MBA)
+1. Ensure support and development of education and training for prevocational doctors which enables them to meet high standards of safe practice with respect to patient and practitioner, clinical skills and professional confidence, and become eligible for general registration with the Medical Board of Australia (MBA).

-3. Ensure that the best possible environment exists to develop, evaluate and maintain the organisational processes that ensure excellence in the training of prevocational doctors
+2. Ensure that the best possible environment exists to develop, evaluate and maintain the organisational processes that ensure excellence in the training of prevocational doctors.

-4. Provide a common denominator of shared values and practices among the diverse organisations which train junior doctors, in order to encourage communication and sharing of experience.
+3. Provide a common denominator of shared values and practices among the diverse organisations which train prevocational doctors, in order to encourage communication and sharing of experience.

-5. Promote links between the educational processes occurring at the undergraduate level with that at the prevocational level
+4. Promote links between the educational processes occurring at the undergraduate level with that at the prevocational level.

-6. Provide the community with a process of external validation of prevocational education programs
+5. Provide the community with a process of external validation of prevocational training programs.

-7. Provide assistance to facilities by identifying for them, the strengths and weaknesses of their prevocational education and training programs
+6. Provide assistance to prevocational training providers by identifying for them, the strengths and weaknesses of their prevocational training programs.

-To achieve this, the Prevocational Accreditation Committee and the accreditation support staff work in partnership with training facilities and provides independent assurance of the quality of training sites and training posts available for training and education of prevocational doctors, using Accreditation Standards designed to encourage and support training facilities in continually improving the orientation, supervision, education, assessment and welfare of Junior Doctors.
+To achieve this, the Prevocational Accreditation Committee and the accreditation support staff work in partnership with prevocational training providers and provides independent assurance of the quality of training sites and training posts available for training and education of prevocational doctors, using the national standards and requirements for prevocational (PGY1 and PGY2) training programs and terms.
+These are designed to encourage and support prevocational training providers in continually improving the orientation, supervision, education, assessment and welfare of prevocational doctors.

-The Medical Board of Australia requires that all prevocational posts are assessed using standards that meet the National Intern Framework requirements and the body conducting the accreditation assessments are the Australian Medical Councils Accrediting Authority for that jurisdiction.
+The Medical Board of Australia requires that all prevocational posts are assessed using the national standards and requirements for prevocational (PGY1 and PGY2) training programs and terms and the body conducting the accreditation assessments are the Australian Medical Councils Accrediting Authority for that jurisdiction.

 The current accreditation status of Northern Territory hospitals is provided on the Accreditation Status page.